Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

     ![Visual Studio Code Icon](./images/b-4.png)

 ## Task 2: Clone the repository for this course in Cloud Shell

+In this task, you will set up Azure Cloud Shell, clone the course repository, and access the necessary lab files to prepare for the exercises.

 Open up a new browser tab to work with Cloud Shell.
 If you haven't cloned this repository to Cloud Shell recently, follow the steps below to make sure you have the most recent version.
 Otherwise, open Cloud Shell and navigate to your clone.